NaturalHistoryMuseum/dataportal-server-provision/README.md

 - The postgres database server ;
 - The solr server ;
-- The ckan application server (including the NHM specific extentions).
+- The ckan application server (including the NHM specific extensions).

 Notes
 -----